lytedev/keyboards/planck/readme.md

 * From `qmk_firmware/keyboard/planck` (same as last terminal command directory), run `make dfu` as root (`sudo make dfu`)

 That should be it!
 Your Planck keyboard should now be flashed with this layout.

+## Modifying
+Just modify `lytedev.c` and repeat the steps above for flashing!
+Easy.